By Fred Gardner O’Shaughnessy’s News Service

 Budney, who was on the committee that drafted the language used in DSM-V, explains: “the term ‘addiction’ is commonly used to refer to only the severe range of substance use disorders.”

 • Calling it “Cannabis Use Disorder” is a soft sell.
-What matters is that CUD gets a listing in the DSM —vastly expanding the catchment area of the Addiction Specialist.
+What matters –the crucial thing from the Addiction Specialists’ perspective– is that CUD now has a listing in the DSM.
+Their reimbursable catchment area has been vastly expanded.

 Budney continues: “The change to ‘use disorder’ reflects multiple considerations but is meant to indicate that a person can have a problem with substances that does not necessarily coincide with the extreme image that many lay people and scientists envision when they think ‘addiction,’ which is wildly uncontrolled, compulsive behavior…